How Much Should a Prom Dress Cost: The Ultimate 2026 Budget Guide

 A. Prioritize Confidence and Fit Over Cost

-A well-fitting, affordable graduation dress with sleeves that boosts your confidence will always outshine a poorly fitted $1,000 designer gown.
+A well-fitting, affordable graduation dress with sleeves that boost your confidence will always outshine a poorly fitted $1,000 designer gown.
 Concentrate on:

 • Fit: It must be tailored to your body—this is essential.